Binary branching processes with Moran type interactions: Applications

 We recall that the FV IPS simulates a set of $N$ sub-Markov processes, until the first time one of the particles dies, at which point a resampling event occurs by uniformly selecting one of the remaining $N-1$ particles and duplicating it.
 Note that the FV IPS is a particular instance of the $N_{min}$--$N_{max}$ IPS, with a null branching rate and $N_{min}=N_{max}=N$.
 In particular, Theorem~\ref{thm:main} applies to the FV IPS (see~\cite{Villemonais2014} for an analogous result in the FV case).

 In some situations, it is possible to use the FV IPS to approximate quantities associated with branching processes.
-Indeed, it is well known that for a branching process $X = (X_t)_{t \ge 0}$, under fairly weak assumptions, the following many-to-one lemma holds
+Indeed, it is well known that for a branching process $X = (X_t)_{t \ge 0}$, under fairly weak assumptions, the following many-to-one formula holds

 where $\beta$ is determined by the branching rate and mean offspring of $X$, and the law of $Y$ is uniform amongst all paths of $X$.
 In the case where $\beta$ is uniformly bounded above, one may compensate the right-hand side above by its maximum, $\bar\beta$, to introduce a penalised process: $\psi_t^\mathtt{k}[f](x) \coloneqq {\rm e}^{-\bar\beta t}\psi_t[f](x)$.
 The penalisation has the effect of killing $Y$ at an additional rate $\bar\beta - \beta$, thus yielding a sub-Markov process with semigroup $\psi_t^\mathtt{k}$.
 This then allows one to use the FV IPS to obtain estimates of this semigroup and, in some situations, of its associated quasi-stationary distribution, for example.
-In general, the use of the FV IPS for the approximation of quantities related to some non-conservative semigroups is widespread, see for instance~\cite{BurdzyHolystEtAl1996,DelMoral2004,Rousset2006,GrigorescuKang2004,Villemonais2011,GroismanJonckheere2013,CerouEtAl2019}.
+In general, the use of the FV IPS for the approximation of quantities related to some non-conservative semigroups is widespread, see for instance~\cite{BurdzyHolystEtAl1996,DelMoral2004,Rousset2006,GrigorescuKang2004,Villemonais2011,GroismanJonckheere2013,CerouEtAl2019,CerouDelyonEtAl2020,CerouGuyaderEtAl2020}.

 In this section, we show on a simple example that the $N_{min}$--$N_{max}$ algorithm allows one to overcome some of the limitations of the FV IPS.
 For simplicity, we only consider the situation where $N_{min}=N_{max}$.
+In this situation, the $N_{min}$--$N_{max}$ algorithm is the classical Moran interacting particle system, and identical strategies have already been discussed in the literature (see e.g.~\cite{CloezCorujo2021,DelMoral2004,Rousset2006}).
+Our aim is to illustrate some numerical properties of these strategies for a toy model.

 \paragraph{A simple branching birth and death process.} We consider a birth and death process on $E=\{1, \dots, M\}$ for some parameter $M \in \mathbb N$.
 For a particle occupying state $x$, one of the following things may occur: \begin{itemize} \item the particle jumps with rate $x^2$, to state $1\vee(x - 1)$ with probability $\frac{x}{x+1}$ and to state $(x + 1)\wedge M$ with probability $\frac1{x+1}$, \item at rate $b(x) = x$, a new particle is produced at the same site, which will continue independently the same behaviour as the original particle. \end{itemize}